spmoriarty/About-Me/README.md

 1. **Make a drawing of your app.
 Simple "wireframes"**
 1. **Once you have a drawing, name the HTML elements you'll need to realize your vision**

+Elements Needed:
+    Header, title, section, div

 1. **For each HTML element ask: Why do I need this?**

+Header: Shows the tab info, title: shows what the page is about, section: where bulk of work for this project will be done,
 1. **Once we know _why_ we need each element, think about how to implement the "Why" as a "How"**

+ID relevant elements into JS with const vari, and use them to articulate function of button and display.

 1. **Find all the 'events' (user clicks, form submit, on load etc) in your app.
 Ask one by one, "What happens when" for each of these events.
 Does any state change?**
 1. **Think about how to validate each of your features according to a Definition of Done**

+    Verify on netily and through live page on VScode

 1. **Consider what features _depend_ on what other features.
 Use this dependency logic to figure out what order to complete tasks.**

 Additional considerations: